hubyhub/cheatsheets/Security-basics.md

 does create a potential exposure point where that token could be intercepted by the attacker.

-Another way to protect against XSRF by requiring the user to re-authenticate with his actual credentials whenever any substantial change will happen within the application.
+Another way to protect against XSRF might be by requiring the user to re-authenticate with his actual credentials whenever any substantial change in state will happen within the application.

-OWASP CSRF guard Project contains  a library for PHP, JAVA, .NET.
-ESAPI from OWASP contains token generators
+For example, most operating systems will require you to enter your current password before allowing you to set a new password.
+In a similar way, our web application would now require the user to re-authenticate whenever something like a password change, funds transfer, access to personally identifiable information, or any other significant activity were about to take place.

+For some additional guidance and assistance in protecting your applications against cross site request forgery, you may wish to look at the OWASP CSRFguard project.
+This project provides a library that can be used to mitigate the risk of cross site request forgery in Java, .net, and PHP applications.
+Additionally, the ESAPI from OWASP includes a variety of token generators and validation functions that could be used as the basis for a cross site request forgery protection library.

+In summary, cross site request forgery takes advantage of the fact that it is the browser that is authenticated rather than the user, and requires that we include some form of unique token beyond the session token or perhaps require re-authentication of the user prior to any significant activity.

 ## 9. Using Known Vulnerable Components
 --> Components need to be uptodate.